StellarSand/IYPS/README.md

 - Fully open source
 - Material design
 - Completely offline
-- Works on Android 6.0 and above devices
 - Supports both light and dark theme
 - No ads
 - No collection of personal data